DaveMielke/NBP/b2g/ui/doc/navigation.rst

 **Space+Dot3**

-* If not within an editable field then |describe cursor left navigation|.
+* If not within an input area then |describe cursor left navigation|.
   |cursor navigation is unreliable|

-* If within an editable field:
+* If within an input area:

   + If text hasn't been selected then move the cursor one character to the left.
 If it's at the start of a line then wrap to the end of the previous